sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

 Higher productivity
 Do not invent monetary savings.
 Calculate them only after obtaining defensible assumptions/data.

-52. Sustainability
+## 52. Sustainability
 Research:

- fuel savings
+- fuel savings
- reduced idle time
+- reduced idle time
- efficient haulage
+- efficient haulage
- reduced accident-related waste
+- reduced accident-related waste
- energy consumption of electronics maintenance requirements
+- energy consumption of electronics
+- maintenance requirements

-53. Scalability
+## 53. Scalability
-Ask:
+The following question should be answered:

 Can this work only on one demo truck?
 If yes, weak.